kotval/sigchat/README.md

 We have a **desire** to license Sigchat under Apache-2.0 so that elements may be readily incorporated into other future [Xous](https://github.com/betrusted-io/xous-core) related projects.
 We are **required** to license any derivative works of [libsignal](https://github.com/signalapp/libsignal) under the AGPL-3.0 licence.

+## Credits
+In writing this we referenced [signal-cli](https://github.com/AsamK/signal-cli) and made liberal use of [libsignal-service-rs](https://github.com/whisperfish/libsignal-service-rs) which unfortunately had to be hacked apart due to our target's lack of tokio.